Heavy quark diffusion coefficient with gradient flow: Measuring the diffusion coefficient on the lattice

 \subsection{Results: $\kappaB$}

-We now turn to the chromo-magnetic correlator $\GB$ and extraction of respective $\kappaB$.
-Based on the above analysis for $\kappaE$, we can safely assume that one can get a very good estimate of the zero flow time extrapolated value even when limiting the analysis to a finite flow time.
-The flow time behavior of the extracted $\sfrac{\kappaB}{T^3}$ is shown in Fig.~\ref{fig:Bkappaatfiniteratio}, where again, the filled symbols present the extraction using the line ansatz~\eqref{eq:ans-lin} and the empty symbols present the extraction with the step model~\eqref{eq:ans-step}, and difference colors depict the different choices of $\tauT_\mathrm{min}$.
+We now turn to the chromomagnetic correlator $\GB$ and extraction of the respective $\kappaB$.
+Based on the above analysis for $\kappaE$, we can safely assume that one can get a very good estimate of the zero-flow-time-extrapolated value even when limiting the analysis to a finite flow time.
+Our analysis strategy here closely follows the case of the chromoelectric correlator.
+First, we fix the normalization constant $C_n$ and then vary $\kappaB$ to obtain the best agreement of the lattice correlator with the model correlator.
+To demonstrate this point for the step Ansatz, we write

+where $\Lambda_T \sim T$ is some IR cutoff.
+We treat $\kappaB$ as a fit parameter, while $C_n(\tau_F)$ is adjusted such that $\GB^{\rm model}$ from the above equation exactly matches the continuum lattice result for $\GB$ at $\tau=\tau_{\rm min}$.
+The values of $C_n$ are shown in Appendix \ref{app:Cn} as a function of $\tauf$.
+In Fig. \ref{fig:spf_B} we show the spectral function corresponding to the chromomagnetic correlators for $\sqrt{8 \tauf}/\tau=0.25$ and $0.3$.
+As one can see from the figure, the flow-time dependence of the spectral function is rather mild.

+The flow time behavior of the extracted $\sfrac{\kappaB}{T^3}$ is shown in Fig.~\ref{fig:Bkappaatfiniteratio}, where again the filled symbols show the extraction using the line ansatz~\eqref{eq:ans-lin}, the empty symbols show the extraction with the step model~\eqref{eq:ans-step}, and different colors depict the different choices of $\tauT_\mathrm{min}$.
 We observe less curvature in the extracted $\kappaB$ values than we saw for $\kappaE$ in Fig.~\ref{fig:Ekappaatfiniteratio}.
-If we take the total variation at finite flow time to be the error of $\kappaB$, we get for $T=1.5\Tc$: $1.23< \sfrac{\kappaB}{T^3} < 2.74$.
-We can then proceed to take the zero flow time limit in the linear regime $\sqrt{8\tauF}/\tau \ge 0.25$, similar to what we learned to work with in the case of $\GE$.
-We get at the zero flow time limit the final result for $\kappaB$: \be 1.03 \le \frac{\kappaB}{T^3} \le 2.61\,. \ee This result is well in agreement with the recent result~\cite{Banerjee:2022uge}, that got $1.0 \le \kappaB/T^3 \le 2.1$.
+If we take the total variation at finite flow time to be the error of $\kappaB$, we get for $T=1.5\Tc$ that $1.23< \sfrac{\kappaB}{T^3} < 2.74$.
+We can then proceed to take the zero-flow-time limit in the linear regime $\sqrt{8\tauF}/\tau \ge 0.25$, similar to what we learned to work with in the case of $\GE$.
+In the zero-flow-time limit, we get the final result for $\kappaB$: \be 1.03 \le \frac{\kappaB}{T^3} \le 2.61\,. \ee This result is well in agreement with the recent result~\cite{Banerjee:2022uge} of $1.0 \le \kappaB/T^3 \le 2.1$.
 The current data is not accurate enough to determine $\kappaB$ at $T=10^4 T_c$.